Coderzthereal/xmlbuilder/README.md

   document.description { |desc| desc.add "This is an example of using XMLBuilder.\n" }
   document.nextmeeting :date => Time.now+100000 do |meeting|
     meeting.agenda { |agenda| agenda.add "Nothing of importance will be decided.\n" }
-    meeting.clearance true, :level => :classified # Passing true in as the first parameter will cause it to be a tag with no closing tag. end xml.add "I hope that this has been a good example." end
+    meeting.clearance true, :level => :classified # Passing true in as the first parameter will cause it to be a standalone tag. end xml.add "I hope that this has been a good example." end